-- Ensure all necessary personal protective equipment (PPE), engineering controls (e.g., sharps containers), labels, and red bags as required by the standard are adequately available. - Ensure that all medical actions required by the standard are performed and that appropriate employee health and OSHA records are maintained. - Training, documentation of training, and making the written ECP available to employees, PESH, OSHA, and NIOSH representatives.
+- Ensure all necessary personal protective equipment (PPE), engineering controls (e.g., sharps containers), labels, and red bags are available in adequate quantities and in the appropriate size as required by the standard. - Ensure that all medical actions required by the standard are performed and that appropriate employee health and PESH/OSHA records are maintained. - Provide training, maintain documentation of trainings, and make the written ECP available to employees, PESH, OSHA, and NIOSH representatives.